joaom182/linqjs/README.md

 bower install jslinq
 ```

-#Usage in node / iojs applications
+#Usage in node / iojs
 ```
 require('linqjs');
 \\ Now all LINQ implementation are available.